 If engine does not start on first try, turn key back to OFF position before restarting.
 To stop engine, turn key to OFF position.

-NOTE: If necessary engine may be manually started with rewind starter.
+NOTE: Engine may be manually started with rewind starter if necessary.
 If starter does not operate, check starting system fuse condition.
-Refer to Starting System Fuses below.
+Refer to Starting System Fuse below.

-9) Tether Cut-Out Switch
+11) Tether Cut-Out Switch